 “Nobody is perfect.
-Everyone has their own little idiosyncrasies.
+Everyone has their little idiosyncrasies.
 Some people call those imperfections, but no, that’s the good stuff.”

-Winning an Oscar for the Best Screenplay in 1998, Good Will Hunting features at the top of our list of educational movies which is written by the duo, Ben Affleck and Matt Damon.
+Winning an Oscar for Best Screenplay in 1998, Good Will Hunting features at the top of our list of educational movies which is written by the duo, Ben Affleck and Matt Damon.
 The mathematical prodigy, Will, is brilliant in solving complicated numerical problems but finds himself struggling with the complex equation of them all, i.e. life.
 He is approached by a mathematics professor to work on a problem but noticing that he is a law-breaker and rebel, he is instead sent to a psychology teacher, Sean Maguire, who helps him face his inner demons and understand what life is really about.

 Explore Creative Writing Courses with Us!

 “Never study to be successful, study for self-efficiency.
 Don’t run behind success.
-Follow behind excellence, success will come all way behind you.”
+Follow behind excellence, success will come all the way behind you.”

-If you haven’t really heard of Rancho’s lessons on career and life, then you have surely missed out on real-world education!
-A coming-of-age comedy-drama, this blockbuster, and critically appreciated film depict the life of engineering students, from the pacing race to be at the top of academics to tackling the ragging of seniors.
-Amongst the best educational movies of all the time, it encompasses the story of three friends, Rancho, Raju and Farhan, and their college days and takes you on a rollercoaster of learning the ways of the real world, following your inner calling rather than marks, and promoting the ideology of thinking out-of-the-box which can take you places afar!
+If you haven’t heard of Rancho’s lessons on career and life, then you have surely missed out on real-world education!
+A coming-of-age comedy-drama, this blockbuster, and critically appreciated film depicts the life of engineering students, from the pacing race to be at the top of academics to tackling the ragging of seniors.
+Amongst the best educational movies of all time, it encompasses the story of three friends, Rancho, Raju and Farhan, and their college days and takes you on a rollercoaster of learning the ways of the real world, following your inner calling rather than marks, and promoting the ideology of thinking out-of-the-box which can take you places afar!

 “Knowledge counts but common sense matters.”

 This 1995 American Drama is another much-deserved mention in our compilation of educational movies.
 Based on the true story of LouAnne Johnson, it depicts the endeavours of a retired U.S. Marine turned teacher who was placed in Carlmont High School in a class of African-American and Latino teenagers.
-Having been called “white bread”, she finds her students engrossed in gang warfare, drug pushing and reluctant to be involved in classroom learning in any manner.
+Having been called “white bread”, she finds her students engrossed in gang warfare, and drug pushing and reluctant to be involved in classroom learning in any manner.
 The film elucidates her quest to implement engaging learning methods using music and extracurricular activities.
-It emphasizes on how a teacher can bring students to the right path and help them transform into better individuals.
+It emphasizes how a teacher can bring students to the right path and help them transform into better individuals.

 Don’t Forget to Read the Importance of Value Education!